br1lisboa/mid-frontend-challenge/README.md

+Pasar a ENV URL

 # Project Setup and Overview

 This README provides a detailed guide for setting up and understanding the structure of this React project, which is built with [Bun](https://bun.sh/) as the package manager and runtime.

+The project did not face major technical difficulties.
+Zustand was used to emulate global storage with data persistence, React Query for data caching, Axios for API calls, React Hook Form for complex forms, and Zod for their validations.
+Tailwind CSS was used for styling, and React Leaflet for maps.
+Development followed DRY and SOLID principles, and some reusable components were created using the compound component design pattern with extensible styles and control props.

+/\*\*

+- In the project setup, the following improvements can be made:
+-
+- - Optimize the GET endpoint of a property to accept a search query, allowing filtering from the backend.
+- - This approach assumes best practices and takes advantage of the existing backend pagination, which is excellent.
+- - With more time, the architecture and design could be further refined.
+    \*/

 ## Table of Contents